vegaprotocol/specs/protocol/0019-margin-calculator.md

 - ```scaling levels``` defined in the risk parameters for a market
 - ```quantitative risk factors```

+Note: `open_volume` may be fractional, depending on the `Position Decimal Places` specified in the [Market Framework](0001-market-framework.md).
+If this is the case, it may also be that order/positions sizes and open volume are stored as ints (i.e. int64).
+In this case, **care must be taken** to ensure that the acutal fractional sizes are used when calculating margins.
+For example, if Position Decimals Places (PDP) = 3, then an open volume of 12345 is actualy 12.345 (`12345 / 10^3`).
+This is important to avoid margins being off by orders of magnitude.
+It is notable becuae outside of margin calculations, and display to end users, the integer values can generally be used as-is.

 and returns 4 margin requirement levels

 1. Maintenance margin